Chapter 35 : Confessions Are Awkward Business

 Rose gave a strangled sort of laugh.
 “Well, I doubt he will be for much longer,” she said morosely.
 “He basically said that he didn’t want anything to do with m - me.”

 “Oh, Rose.”
 Lucy leaned back against the arm of the couch.
-“Did he really
+Though she was clearly taking the entire thing very seriously, there was something calming about her face.
+Lucy was not prone to emotional outbursts or panic.
+“Did he really say that?”

 “Not exactly,” Rose admitted.
-“But that was the sentiment,” she hurried to add.
+“But that was the sentiment.”

 Rose thought about it for a minute.
 “Probably,” she admitted after a moment.
 “Or he’s had more time to process it, anyway.
-I’m not good with emotions like that.
-He’s smarter than me in that way.”
-She swallowed.
-“A lot smarter.”
+He’s smarter than me when it comes to that stuff.”

 “Tell him that,” Lucy suggested.
 “And just give his pride a little time to heal.”